Map-A-Droid/MAD-docs/scanning-modes/modes.md

 # MITM

 MITM is short for "Man In The Middle".
-PogoDroid will inject into the running game process to the data which is beint sent from the game server to the game.
+PogoDroid will inject into the running game process to read the data which is received from the game server.

 ## mon_mitm